-2. In a measuring cup, mix the yeast, sugar and olive oil into the water and leave for few minutes.
+2. In a cup, add yeast, sugar and olive oil into the water, mix and leave for few minutes.
 Then pour into the well.

-3. Use a fork or your finger and bring the flour in gradually from the sides and swirl it into the liquid and let it all come together.
+3. Use a fork or your finger and bring the flour in gradually from the sides (starting from inner wall) and swirl it into the liquid and let it all come together.

 4. Knead with your hand until you have a smooth springy dough.

-5. Place the dough in a large-dusted bowl and flour the top of it.
-Cover the bowl with a damp cloth and place in a warm room for about an hour until the dough has doubled in size.
+5. Place the dough in a large bowl (dusted with flour) and add flour the top of it.
+Cover bowl with a damp cloth and place in a warm area for about an hour until the dough has doubled in size.

-6. Remove the dough to a flour-dusted surface and knead it around a bit to push the air out with your hands (punching down the dough).
+6. Remove the dough to a flour-dusted surface and knead it around to push the air out (punching down the dough).
 The dough can be used immediately for making pizza.
 Just divide the dough to 2-4 balls – depending how many pizza bases you want to make.

 7. It’s best to roll out the pizzas about 15 to 20 minutes before you want to cook them.